-As the #MeToo movement extends its legal, social, and political reach around the world, the topic of consent has come under scrutiny.
-Shakespeare on Consent examines crises of consent on the early modern stage and argues that these dramatizations provide a framework for understanding the complex boundaries between coercion, complicity, and choice.
+Choice is the defining issue of the twenty-first century.
+As the #MeToo movement extends its legal, social, and political reach around the world, the topic of consent has come under particular scrutiny.
+Shakespeare on Consent examines crises of consent on the early modern stage and argues that these dramatizations provide a framework for understanding the intersections of coercion, complicity, resistance, and agency.

-Beginning with the premise that the apparatus of consent serves as a lever of entitlement, Amanda Bailey introduces a Shakespeare well aware that liberal selfhood has never been universally available.
-Organized around concepts such as capacity, compulsion, and refusal, Shakespeare on Consent brings Shakespeare’s work into conversation with the Penn State Sandusky scandal, D.W.
-Griffith’s Birth of a Nation, the Bill Clinton–Monica Lewinsky affair, the rise of "somnophilia," Michaela Coel’s I May Destroy You, Jordan Peele’s documentary on Lorena Bobbitt, Larry David’s Curb Your Enthusiasm, Harvey Weinstein’s Shakespeare in Love, and the fallout of NYU’s Avital Ronnell case.
-Delving into topics like the political imagination of rape, the racialization of sexualized bodies, the aestheticization of incapacity, hot sex, the machinery of favouritism, and the right of refusal, Amanda Bailey considers who is denied access to the apparatus of consent, under what circumstances, and how consent is vitiated by race, class, sexuality, disability, and gender.
+Beginning with the premise that consent serves as a lever of entitlement, Amanda Bailey introduces a Shakespeare well aware that liberal selfhood has never been universally available.
+Bailey brings Shakespeare’s work into conversation with the Penn State Sandusky scandal, the Bill Clinton–Monica Lewinsky affair, the rise of "somnophilia," Jordan Peele’s documentary on Lorena Bobbitt, Larry David’s Curb Your Enthusiasm, and Harvey Weinstein’s Shakespeare in Love, amongst others.
+Bailey considers who is denied access to the apparatus of consent, under what circumstances, and how consent is vitiated by race, class, ethnicity, sexuality, disability, and gender.

-Shakespeare on Consent is a wakeup call for all implicated in the injurious outcomes of consent and a source of inspiration for ingenious workarounds, instances of dissent, and even opportunities for social and political transformation.
+Shakespeare on Consent is a wake-up call for all implicated in the injurious outcomes of consent and will inspire those wanting to mobilize choice in the service of social and political transformation.